Alexander-Barth/NCDatasets.jl/docs/src/other.md

 Reading and writing data of netCDF variables can be done *independently* (default) or *collectively*.
 If a variable (or whole dataset) is marked for *collectively* data access, the underlying HDF5 library can enable additional optimization.
 More information is available in the [NetCDF documentation](https://web.archive.org/web/20240414204638/https://docs.unidata.ucar.edu/netcdf-c/current/parallel_io.html).

-Only the NetCDF 4 format can be currently use for parallel access.
+Only the NetCDF 4 format can be currently be used for parallel access.
+On Windows, the MPI interface is (currently unsupported)[https://github.com/JuliaPackaging/Yggdrasil/issues/8523].
+Help from developpers with access to Windows would be appreciated.

 ```julia
 using MPI